 The X-Men had splintered, with one band led by Wolverine, and the other, more militant, faction led by Cyclops.
 Magik chose to side with Cyclops, and continued to support his goals with her power of teleportation.
 Unfortunately, the Dark Beast secretly meddled with Magik's powers; the mystic connection between Magik and Limbo meant that the whole realm was affected.
 She was forced to use sorcery to absorb the entire realm of Limbo into herself.
 In the aftermath of this, Magik used time-travel to visit a past version of Doctor Strange, and received training from him.

 In the aftermath of "Secret Wars," the world was affected by the Terrigen Mists — the mists that transform an Inhuman, but are death to any mutant.
-The world's sorcerers (including Magik) worked together to transport the X-Men's school into Limbo, where it is currently based.
-Magik is one of the starring characters in the current Extraordinary X-Men book, where she's taken on another mutant sorcerer - Sapna - as a disciple.
-Meanwhile, she's now a regular background character in the wider mystical side of the Marvel Universe, playing a minor role in the last arc of Doctor Strange.
+The world's sorcerers (including Magik) worked together to transport the X-Men's school into Limbo, where it was briefly based.
+With that arc finally resolved, we're expecting Magik to make occasional guest-appearances in Christina Strain's Generation X. Meanwhile, she's now a regular background character in the wider mystical side of the Marvel Universe, playing a minor role in the last arc of Doctor Strange.

 Over in the comics, Magik remains one of the most fantastic characters.
 Although the X-Men books aren't currently performing well, the mystical plot involving Magik and Sapna is rapidly coming to a head, and promises to be one of the best plots in Extraordinary X-Men to date.
 I'm looking forward to seeing what comes next!